Loans that are no longer available and their alternatives

 Short term Salad Money loans

-We specialise in providing short-term loans of up to £1,200 to key workers who might otherwise struggle to get credit.
-You won’t need to pass a credit check either, because we use Open Banking to assess whether your loan will be affordable.
+We specialise in providing short-term loans of up to £2,000 to key workers who might otherwise struggle to get credit.
+We use Open Banking to assess whether your loan will be affordable without using your credit score in the initial lending decision.

 What is Open Banking?